Yad Al Jausa — and other bad-ass stars

 Betelgeuse takes up roughly 37 milli-arcseconds of the sky, which would be the width of a tennis ball in orbit at the height of the International Space Station.
 In the image you see the stellar disk, an extended atmosphere and a plume of surrounding gas.

 Betelgeuse is very big, but it is also over 600 light-years away.
 That is enough to make it fairly harmless to us when it blows up.
 Which is what it is expected to do.
-As mentioned above, this is a very young star, just ten million years old.
+As mentioned above, this is a very young star.
 It has spent around 40,000 years as a red supergiant, which means it has been burning helium instead of hydrogen, and creating oxygen, carbon and other elements up to iron, number 26 on the periodic table, in its core.
 Such stars are expected to end their lives when their core collapses, in a supernova explosion.
 And that is likely to happen in the very near future — astronomically speaking that translates to the next 100,000 years.
 It could be later than that, but it could also be tonight that it explodes.
 Theoretically it could even have already gone supernova, sometime in the last 600 years —and the light and radiation would still not have reached us.

 But let’s not panic: the 600+ light-year distance fortunately means that the effects of Betelgeuse going supernova will most likely not bother us too much.
 It will appear like a very bright star in the night sky, as bright as the moon, and will also be visible during the day.
 But the material ejected will have cooled to harmlessness long before it reaches the Earth.
 And the radiation will only have a minor impact — the source is too far away to significantly ionize Earth’s atmosphere.

 How do we know that, how can we be so sure?
 Well, apart from meticulous astrophysical calculations, you should remember that we have been through this before, in historical times: in 1572 Tycho’s Supernova, SN 1572, went off in the constellation Cassiopeia — the inset is an infrared image of the remnants today.
 This explosion was seen by many astronomers (and interpreted by some as an evil omen).
-It was –4.0 in magnitude — as bright as Venus — and remained visible for over a year, gradually dimming until it faded from view.
+It was –4.0 in magnitude — as bright as Venus — and remained visible for over a year, gradually dimming until it completely faded from view.
 The supernova explosion took place between 8000 and 10,000 light years from Earth.

 Half a generation later, SN 1604, also know as Kepler’s Supernova, exploded.
-It happened in 1604 —just five years before Galileo had constructed his first primitive telescope and transformed astrophysics.
+It happened in 1604—just five years before Galileo had constructed his first primitive telescope and transformed astrophysics.
 The supernova was 23,000 light-years away from us and reached a maximum brightness of –2.5.
 That was the last time, I believe, that humans saw a supernova with naked eyes — perhaps with the exception of SN 1987A, which occurred in our dwarf galaxy neighbour, the Large Magellanic Cloud, three decades ago, and reached a maximum luminosity of 3 (outshining its entire host galaxy).
 You could see it if you knew exactly where to look.
 I did.

 The first time human beings saw and recorded a supernova was just under a thousand years ago.
 This became clear, in the 19th century, when astronomers found a strange object they called the “Crab Nebula.”
-It was first thought to be a comet, but since it didn’t move across the sky the idea was soon discarded.
+It was first thought to be a comet, but since it didn’t move across the sky, the idea was soon discarded.
 More powerful telescope equipment in the 20th century made it out to be a nebula that was expanding.
-Tracing back the expansion of the gas clouds revealed this must be the result of a stellar explosion 900 year earlier.
+Tracing back the expansion of the gas clouds revealed this must be the result of a stellar explosion 900 years earlier.
 And indeed, historical records showed that Chinese astronomers had recorded a “new star,” bright enough to be seen in the daytime, in the year 1054.

 Clearly that was a supernova.
 It had a maximum brightness of –4.5- to –7, and remained visible for two years.
-The Crab Nebula is expanding matter from the supernova the Chinese had seen.
+The Crab Nebula is expanding matter from it.
 In the mid-1900s a neutron star was identified in the middle of the nebula.
 It is under 30 km in diameter, highly magnetized and rotating at a rate of (I kid you not) 30.2 times per second!
 While doing this it emits pulses of gamma, X-rays and radio waves, at greater strength than any other source in our night sky.
 In fact astronomers have used these rays and waves to analyse matter in our Solar System through which they pass.
 Distance of the pulsar and nebula: around 6000 light years.

 Recently (November 2019) there has been speculation that the disappearance of megafauna at the end of the Pliocene period, 2.6 million years ago, may not have been the result of climate change but in fact have been caused by a supernova explosion — or a series of them.
 The idea, described here, was brought on by the discovery of the radioactive isotope iron-60, which is associated with supernovae, in the sea floor from that period of time.